How to measure the social and environmental impact of your company and how to improve it

 • Is the outcome positive or negative?

-• How important is the outcome to the stakeholders, the people, or the planet experiencing them?
+• How important is the outcome to the stakeholders, including the people and planet affected by these outcomes?

 Who: